 Your School District may Assist in Home Loans

-Teachers are in a special situation when it comes to money management.
+Teachers are in a special situation when it comes to purchasing a home.
 Many districts and states need teachers and are willing to help them out when buying a home.
 If you are a teacher, thinking about a home loan, there is no reason for you to not take advantage of all local, state, and federal assistance in getting a mortgage!